Antje Utgaard Bares Her Cleavage In Plunging White Top For New Selfie

 Utgaard was indoors as she held the camera in front of her face for a close-up selfie.
 She took her free hand to the side of her head as she glanced into the lenses.
 Her eyes were intent as she allowed her lips to hang open, for a seductive facial expression.

 She rocked a white top that made her sun-kissed complexion stand out.
 It was solid with wriggly details all throughout, which added texture to the garment.
-It boasted a plunging neckline that bared plenty of Utgaard’s ample cleavage, which was prominent in the shot.
+It boasted a plunging neckline allowed Utgaard to bare much of her ample cleavage, which was prominent in the shot.

 In the caption, Utgaard, who currently lives in Los Angeles, California, told her fans that she flew back home to Minneapolis, Minnesota, over the weekend to go apple picking with her family — a tradition she neves misses.
 She went on to ask them to share their favorite dish made from the popular fall fruit.